Mark Hamblin

 You must be an expert tracker!
 You found Polly, but what has she been doing since her release?

 Pine martens are brilliant climbers.
-They explore trees, scrub and rocky areas in their woodland to hunt small mammals and forage for fruits.
+They explore trees, scrub and rocky areas in their woodland to hunt small mammals and forage for fruit.

 If you look closely as she climbs up, you can see that she has large nipples.
-This confirms that she has her own kits hidden in a burrow nearby!
+This confirms that she has her own kits hidden in a den nearby!

 Did you know, each pine marten has a unique bib pattern on their chest — just like a fingerprint!